Set up a data warehouse

 3.4.
 Add Stripe as a data source

-Now, we will add Stripe as a data source.
-This will be valuable in measuring revenue inside Mitzu.
-Mitzu will allow you to analyze revenue based on user segments.
+Now we will add Stripe as a data source.
+This is valuable for measuring revenue inside Mitzu.
+Mitzu lets you analyze revenue based on user segments.

 Mitzu works best with Stripe data for consumer products.
-It is also required to have the product userID
+The product userID must also be stored as metadata on your Stripe customers.

 Follow this guide to add metadata to your Stripe customers.